 The hold down engine test with the erected rocket involved the ignition of all nine Merlin 1D first stage engines generating some 1.7 million pounds of thrust at pad 39A while the two stage rocket was restrained on the pad.

-This is only the third Falcon 9 static fire test ever conducted on Pad 39A.
+This is only the fourth Falcon 9 static fire test ever conducted on Pad 39A.

 Pad 39A has been repurposed by SpaceX from its days as a NASA shuttle launch pad.

 Watch this video of the April 25 static fire test from colleague Jeff Seibert:

 Video Caption: Static fire test of the Falcon 9 core in preparation for NROL-76 launch scheduled for April 30, 2017.
 A Falcon 9 booster undergoes a captive static fire test as a step in the launch preparation for the first dedicated NRO launch by SpaceX.
 Credit: Jeff Seibert